 Highland Park is a decidedly white-collar city, with fully 94.14% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Highland Park is a city of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Highland Park who work in management occupations (19.00%), sales jobs (13.46%), and healthcare (8.64%).

 Of important note, Highland Park is also a city of artists.
 Highland Park has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Highland Park’s character.

-A relatively large number of people in Highland Park telecommute to their jobs.
-Overall, about 10.41% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 10.41% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Highland Park in 2010 was $73,056, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $292,224 for a family of four.

 Highland Park is a somewhat ethnically-diverse city.
 The people who call Highland Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Highland Park residents report their race to be White, followed by Asian.
 Important ancestries of people in Highland Park include Russian, Polish, Irish, and Italian.

 The most common language spoken in Highland Park is English.
 Other important languages spoken here include Spanish and Russian.